tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 <compare>
 <james {% include timecode %}>

 And also generating a horde of exploitable labor from the underclass.
 That last part is key.
-Because, a fun fact that lives in my head rent-free is that, at its peak, roughly 70% of the Roman Empire’s population… were not Roman citizens.
-They were slaves.
+Because, a fun fact that lives in my head rent-free is that, at its peak, roughly 70% of the Roman Empire’s population… were not Roman citizens.[^romans] They were slaves.
 Slaves, and freed slaves, throughout the empire’s domination, made up the bulk of what we now consider to be ‘the Roman people.’

+[^romans]: This seems very off, given what [Wikipedia](https://en.wikipedia.org/wiki/Demography_of_the_Roman_Empire#cite_ref-78) says.
+It also seems to vary greatly based on region.

 That other 30% — and an even smaller fraction was actually the socially superior ‘Patrician’ class — required a legion of slavery in order for society to function.
 So if we’re still sitting around wondering why we can’t all just get along, it’s because a collection of social superiors NEED an underclass in order for their lives to function.
 Costs of labor cut into profits.
 And if slavery is ‘illegal’ — except for instances of mass-incerceration — the next best thing is to make it as cheap as possible to exploit someone.